rafael-mannarelli/DeepFRET-Model/README.md

 To reproduce publication model:
 1. Make sure your environment reflects requirement.txt
-2. Run `generate_data.py` and input the number of traces (we used 250k initially, which ends up being ~150k after balancing)
+2. Run `generate_data.py` and input the number of traces (we used 250k initially, which ends up being ~150k after balancing).
+Labels are now binary by default (usable/non-usable).
 3. Run `train_model.py`.
 Be sure to set `exclude_alex_fret=False` for the full model.
 4. Convert a microscope export using `parse_isms_txt.py yourfile.txt -o ./data` to obtain an `X_*.npz` file.